Kive vs PixelSynth

 - What is this tool?

-- PixelSynth is a platform for generating pixel art and sprite sheets.
+- PixelSynth is a browser-based tool for generating pixel art and animated sprite sheets from text prompts.

 - How much does it cost?

-- It offers a free plan and paid subscriptions for advanced features.
+- PixelSynth offers a free tier and paid subscriptions starting at $20/month for advanced features.

 - Does it have a free plan?

-- Yes, PixelSynth has a free plan with basic features.
+- Yes, there is a free plan with basic pixel art generation and limited exports.

 - What integrations does it support?